-Next up, I read at West Side Books and at Regis University (with the poet Alyse Knorr) in Denver, and this “local” phase culminated in the book launch for White Plains at my local bookstore, the BookBar.
+Next up, I read at West Side Books and at Regis University (with the poet Alyse Knorr) in Denver, and this “local” phase culminated in the book launch for White Plains at my new local bookstore, the BookBar.

 Nobody counted the number of people who stuffed themselves into this wonderful venue—more than 50, let’s say—but there was cake, champagne, well wishes, good fellowship, and book sales aplenty.
 I couldn’t have chosen a better venue for the launch of my first book!
 My thanks go out to Nicole, Catherine, Allie, Erin, Tommy, and Anamaria (and Abbey, who was there in spirit!) for putting on a great event.